 Our volunteers come from all walks of life and a range of ages.
 They may want to give back to the hospital for care they or a family member received here, they may be looking for a new life experience or want to be involved in caring for those in need.

 Adult volunteers bring a wealth of experiences to Barnes-Jewish Hospital.
 Whether a volunteer wants direct patient interaction or wants to work behind the scenes, he or she will be able to find the opportunity that fits best.
 We expect our adult volunteers to work at least once a week on a regular schedule for a minimum of six months.

 Volunteering is a great way for students to gain valuable experience learning how a hospital works and gaining insight into the different careers available in the health care field.
 College students are asked to volunteer at least once a week for a four-hour shift for a minimum of two semesters.

 TEEN VOLUNTEER PROGRAMS

-High school students aged 16 and older qualify to volunteer in our community service and summer teen programs.
+High school students aged 16 and older qualify to volunteer in our community service, year round and summer teen programs.
 The programs provide an immersion into the hospital and offers exposure to a wide variety of health care careers.